Mayor: Pakistan

 In Pakistan, a city is headed by the district nazim (the word means 'administrator' in Urdu, but is sometimes translated as 'mayor') and assisted by the naib nazim, who is also speaker of the district council.
 The district nazim is elected by the nazims of union councils, union councillors and by tehsil nazims, who themselves are elected directly by the votes of the local public.
 Council elections are held every four years.

 Philippines

-In the Philippines, mayors (Punong Bayan / Punong Lungsod / Alkalde) are the head of a municipality or a city, with the vice mayor as the second-highest position in the city.
-They are elected every three years during the midterm and national elections, and they can serve up to three consecutive terms of office.
+In the Philippines, mayors (punong bayan / punong lungsod / alkalde) are the head of a municipality or a city, with the vice mayor as the second-highest position in the city.
+They are elected every three years during the midterm and national elections, and they can serve up to three consecutive terms of office. as Female Mayors called Mayora.
 As of September 2012, there are 1,635 mayors in the Philippines.

 Poland

 As of 30 April 2022, there are altogether 2477 municipalities (gmina) in Poland, including 1513 rural gminas, while the remaining 968 ones contain cities and towns.
 Among them, 666 towns are part of an urban-rural gmina while 302 cities and towns are standalone as an urban gmina.
 The latter group includes 107 cities (governed by a prezydent miasta), including 66 cities with powiat rights.
 37 cities among the latter group are over 100,000, including 18 cities serving as a seat for voivode or voivodeship sejmik, informally called voivodeship cities.

 All municipalities in Poland including cities and towns are governed under the mandatory mayor–council government system.
 Executive power is vested in an official called one of the following: